ucb-stat133/stat133-fall-2017/syllabus/policies.md

 - Homework assignments will be assigned almost every two weeks.
 - The first two HW will not be part of your grade.
 These are "warming-up" assignments.
+- Each assignment will be graded out of four points:
+	- __completeness__: one point for making a good-faith effort at every part of the assignment.
+	- __correctness__: one point for technically-correct, working solutions to each part.
+	- __coding__: one point for clean, well-formatted, easily readable code.
+	- __description__: one point for clear descriptions, interpretations, explanations.
 - You will submit your homework to your Github repository.
 - You should also submit the github's link of your assignment to bCourses.
 - Don't wait until the last hour to do an assignment.
 Plan ahead and pace yourself.